matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

   }
 ```

-In our example this causes the list items to take part in the alignment of the `sections` grid because for them the parent `ul` doesn’t exist anymore.
+In our example this causes the list items to take part in the alignment of the sections grid because for them the parent `ul` doesn’t exist anymore.
 This is exactly what we want, and it works perfectly fine but, yeah I’m sorry, there’s a _but_, Edge doesn’t support it.

 <figure class="figure figure--full">
 <img src="https://res.cloudinary.com/dp3mem7or/image/upload/v1549211279/articles/Screen_Shot_2019-02-03_at_17.26.50.png" alt="" />
 <figcaption>
-Edge doesn’t support display: contents because to an accessibility bug in Chrome, Safari and Opera.
+Edge doesn’t support display: contents due to an accessibility bug in Chrome, Safari and Opera.
 </figcaption>
 </figure>